markjnkim/react-closure/lesson-template.md

 Students input the steps they would take as text.
 We offer how we will be tackling the scope ahead.
 We encourage students to self-assess what they wrote against our answer.
 “How close is your strategy to the approach we’ll take?
 Reach out to your TA if you see a large discrepancy between the two.”

 Important.
 Create a Jira issue clearly specifying the requirements for the drag-and-drop assessment that is required for the Game Plan.
 Make sure that the Jira issue contains the assessment title, as described next.
-For example, “Assessment: 9.2 Gameplan”.
+For example, “Assessment: 9.2 Game Plan”.

-The syntax for the Gameplan placeholder is:
+The syntax for the Game Plan placeholder is:

-> **Asset Needed:** Assessment X.Y Gameplan [FSFO-XXX](url of jira issue)
+> **Asset Needed:** Assessment X.Y Game Plan [FSFO-XXX](url of jira issue)

 where X represents the module number and Y represents the lesson number.
 For example: